1: What was is in scope for this project?

 • Existing OMNI DeptIDs should not have FSUF fund activity recorded in them.

-4: After go-live of this project, will I be able to use Foundation funds to reimburse for business meals and to make all other expenditures for which I use these funds today?
+1: Can I still use Foundation funds to reimburse for business meals and to make all other expenditures for which I used these funds prior to the OMNI integration?

 Yes.
-WHAT you can buy with Foundation funds will not change, only HOW you buy.
-So, any expenditure you are able to make with your Foundation funds today, you can continue to make after July 1.
+WHAT you can buy with Foundation funds has not changed, only HOW you buy.
+So, any expenditure you were able to make with your Foundation funds pre-OMNI, you can continue to make after July 1, 2018.

 As for the HOW of spending Foundation funds, you would use all the same mechanisms that you would use to spend E&G or other University funds – unencumbered purchases would use an electronic Payment Request (ePRF) or a departmental PCard; you can issue a PO by submitting a requisition in SpearMart; all travel will go through Concur, including guest travel; and non-travel reimbursements will also be processed through Concur.